Praqma/staci/README.md

 - Remember to turn off SE-LINUX and APPAMOR.
 - Application linking does now yet work.
 Confluence looses its users, when administrated from Jira.
 - Setting up MySQL is now done with the script ./bin/init-mysql.sh and ran automaticly by install.sh
+- You need to install mysql client.
+I'm working on using a doker image instead.

 ## Preperation
 - Create a folder structure in /data where a user with uid has full read-write access.